Captain GOOFY (GOOF) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Captain GOOFY Historical Price

-According to the latest data gathered on Captain GOOFY live price page, the current price of Captain GOOFY is 0.00000578USD.
-The circulating supply of Captain GOOFY(GOOF) is 10.00B GOOF , giving it a market capitalization of $57.84K.
+According to the latest data gathered on Captain GOOFY live price page, the current price of Captain GOOFY is 0USD.
+The circulating supply of Captain GOOFY(GOOF) is 10.00B GOOF , giving it a market capitalization of $54.04K.

 The Captain GOOFY Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of GOOF based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.